Explanation of Course Numbers

 PHYL 6295.
 Research.
 1-12 Credits.

 By special arrangement with individual staff members.
-Approximately four hours per week in the laboratory for each credit hour of credit.
+Approximately four hours per week in the laboratory for each credit.
 May be repeated for credit.

 PHYL 6298.
 Comprehensive Physiology.
 5 Credits.